Frequently asked questions

 I named Estate Administrators as my fiduciary, now what?

 Once your documents are finalized with your attorney, we request a PDF copy of each document naming Estate Administrators (if you are comfortable sharing them with us).
 Your attorney can easily email us PDF copies for us to retain.
 As always, any information we receive from you or your attorney will be strictly confidential.
 It’s also helpful if you let us know where you will be storing your original documents.
 Sending us an email for us to keep in your file works best: info@estateadmins.com.
+We are also happy to mail you some of our business cards for you to keep with your estate planning documents.

 Can Estate Administrators create my estate plan for me?